GREATDANELADY.COM

 Email:

-Amounts To Feed Large And Giant Breeds
+Amounts To Feed

-AMOUNTS TO FEED LARGE / GIANT PUPPIES
+AMOUNTS TO FEED LARGE / GIANT BREEDS

 Using The Chart

 This chart is base the assumption that a dog may be crated or less active during the day while the owner is at work.
-Use this guideline to help prevent growth diseases in puppies.
-The most sensitive time for growth problems is from 2.5 months - 6 months of age.
-Giants (Danes, Newfies, Pyers, Irish Wolfhounds etc.), start with the low - mid range amounts not the high amount recommended until they are in the 1/3 of the way to being another month older.
+Use this guideline to help prevent growth diseases in puppies ( HOD).
+The most sensitive time for growth problems is from 2 months - 6 months of age, with the most common being 11-16 weeks of age.
+Giants (Danes, Newfies, Pyers, Irish Wolfhounds etc.).

 LARGE BREEDS - Dogs that mature between 45 - 99 lbs.

-Labs, Boxers, Collies, Goldens, Shepherds, Dobes, Rotties etc., should be fed the low end amounts on chart up to 5 months, then at 5 months and up they tend to hold around 5-7 cups of food, unlike the giant breeds - so hold in this range of 5-7 cups -increase or decrease according to activity levels.
+Greyhounds,Labs, Boxers, Collies, Goldens, Shepherds, Dobes, Rotties etc., should be fed the low end amounts on chart up to 5 months, then at 5 months and up they tend to hold around 5-7 cups of food, unlike the giant breeds - so hold in this range of 5-7 cups -increase or decrease according to activity levels.
 You want them well covered, but with the last rib showing slightly.

 2 months 2-4 cups per day - (divided into 3 meals daily)